Fholange/django-auth-adfs/docs/azure_ad_config_guide.rst

 This guide tries to give a basic overview of how to configure Azure AD and how to determine the settings for django-auth-adfs.
 Installing and configuring the basics of Azure AD is not explained here.

+.. _step-1:
-Step 1 - Register an application
+Step 1 - Register a backend application
 --------------------------------

 After signing in to `Azure <https://portal.azure.com>`_.
 Open the **Azure Active Directory** dashboard.